derekdang/blogging-challenge/content/posts/day2.md

 > Don't let perfection be the enemy of progress.

-I tell them that because it is easy to fret over having perfect form or finding the right program and use those as excuses to not make progress.
+I tell them that because it is easy to fret over having perfect form before increasing the weights or finding the right program.
+While I am not advocating increasing the weights until your form breaks down, keep striving to make progress in your lifts.
+Do not let reasons such as "my form is not textbook perfect" or selecting the right program prevent your gains.

 For me, some of the stuff I will write is so that I can overcome my own shortcomings and preach to myself.
 Do as I say and not as I do, right?

 Even as I was trying to start blogging I was thinking things like...